king-block-1/king-1/docs/white-paper.md

 This protocol ensures fair, transparent, and automated revenue sharing for NFT collaborations while maintaining complete decentralization.

-### 4.7 Revised Staking Model: Financial Commitment Focus
+### 4.7 Staking Model: Financial Commitment Focus

-The staking model has been redesigned to emphasize direct financial support rather than engagement metrics:
+The staking model emphasizes direct financial support rather than engagement metrics:

 **1. Pure Financial Staking:**
 The platform implements a pure financial staking model that calculates rewards based on three key factors: the base APY rate, a time-based holding multiplier that increases with stake duration, and an amount multiplier that scales with stake size.
 This creates a balanced reward system that incentivizes both larger stakes and longer holding periods, while maintaining predictable returns tied to actual platform revenue.